 Finally, I will not elaborate here on questions such as who controls the controllers (but then who controls the controllers of the controllers?
 Or: what mutual control mechanisms should be introduced?
 Etc.), since it is impossible to control everything, seeking a balanced synthesis so as not to undermine decision-making capacity and timing: we could simply say that it would be 'too much bureaucracy of bureaucracy'.
 Perhaps this will be the subject of a separate post with technical details, which I will link to here.

-In addition, these desired reforms will provide for well-modulated limits on the number and duration of the mandates of a President-Prime Minister, i.e., on his or her overall term of office, in order to control potential autocratic tendencies.
-As for the duration of terms of office, refining the ideas a little, the term of office of the same Prime Minister could be set in sub-periods of progressively decreasing duration, for example 5 then 3 then 2 years or 4-3-2-1 years (a longer term at the beginning would take into account the 'start-up' phase, and subsequently a progressively shorter term would serve as a moment of reassessment: if, after a certain period, the voters like him, he will be re-elected, otherwise, in the case of a new government, the sub-periods will start again, until the next electoral reassessment) with a maximum limit of, say, 10 years in office for each Prime Minister.
-Other aspects will then be dealt with, such as possible cases of no confidence/resignations/interruptions of governments for any reason.
-And I would not expect prohibitive increases in organizational and electoral costs, even with a greater use of proven technology, such as televoting systems at polling stations, with verification systems using digital signatures.
+In addition, these desired reforms will provide for well-modulated limits on the number and duration of the mandates of a President-Prime Minister, as well as his or her overall term of office, in order to control potential autocratic tendencies.
+As for the length of terms of office, among my reflections, I’d like to throw out an alternative idea for consideration, with the benefit of the doubt, since, being an original concept, its potential effectiveness has not yet been tested.
+The idea is to set the term of a single Prime Minister, including cases of reappointment, divided into sub-periods of progressively decreasing duration, for example, 5 then 3 then 2 years, or 4-3-2-1, or 4-3-3 years: a longer duration at the start would account for the “start-up” phase, and subsequently decreasing durations would mark moments of review: if, after a certain period, the leader retains the voters’ confidence, they will be re-elected; otherwise, in the event of a new government, the process starts over from the first sub-period, until the next electoral review, with a maximum limit of, say, 10 years of total tenure for each Prime Minister.
+Then, as is the case now, provisions will be made for managing other aspects such as cases of no confidence/resignations/interruptions of government for any reason.
+And I would not expect prohibitive increases in organizational and electoral costs, especially by making greater use of proven technology, such as televoting systems at polling stations, with verification systems using digital signatures.

 Then, if any readers have better solutions to the big problem of illegitimate interference in political institutions, I would be happy to hear them.